-Evaluation Criteria Weighting Non-Financial Schedule Impacts Community, Indigenous and Stakeholder Impacts Environmental and Archaeological Impacts 90% Financial • Levelized Delivery Rate Impact 10%
+Evaluation Criteria Weighting Non-Financial 1.
+Schedule Impacts 2.
+Community, Indigenous and Stakeholder Impacts 3.
+Environmental and Archaeological Impacts 90% Financial 4.
+Levelized Delivery Rate Impact 10%

 FEI's evaluation of the three overland route corridors using the financial and non-financial criteria indicated that Alternative 6A (through the City of Burnaby) has the shortest schedule duration, least community impacts, and lowest financial impact based on AACE Class 5 conceptual cost estimates.
-Further, FEI concluded that Alternative 6A was the only route that could be constructed in time to allow FEI to decommission the Pattullo Gas Line before MoTI's scheduled demolition of the Pattullo Bridge.
+Further, FEI concluded that Alternative 6A was the only route that could be constructed in time to allow FEI to decommission the Pattullo Gas Line before MoTl's scheduled demolition of the Pattullo Bridge.

-- 1 FEI has been consulting and negotiating with the City of Burnaby regarding the route for the - 2 Project since February 2020.
-On July 31, 2020 the City requested that FEI investigate a new - 3 route option the Sperling Route.
-FEI considers that it is important to determine if there is a - 4 feasible route that is supported by the City of Burnaby.
-If supported by the City, and other - 5 factors are favourable, the Sperling Route could be the most cost effective alternative for the - 6 PGR Project.
-Therefore, at the time of filing this Application, FEI is investigating the Sperling - 7 Route as well as continuing to advance the Gaglardi Route in the Gaglardi Way Corridor. - 8 In an evidentiary update, FEI will provide the conclusion of its evaluation of the Sperling Route - 9 and analysis supporting FEI's preferred route for the Project.
+9 FEI has been consulting and negotiating with the City of Burnaby regarding the route for the 10 Project since February 2020.
+On July 31, 2020 the City requested that FEI investigate a new 11 route option - the Sperling Route.
+FEI considers that it is important to determine if there is a 12 feasible route that is supported by the City of Burnaby.
+If supported by the City, and other 13 factors are favourable, the Sperling Route could be the most cost effective alternative for the PGR Project.
+Since July 31, 2020, FEI investigated the Sperling Route.